-I naturally become attached to people, places, and things, even ideas and beliefs, experiences and feelings, regardless of where I live or what I’m doing.
-I become so attached that I can’t imagine life without them, and then my fear wins, fettering me in my own mental prison – immobilized to do anything different or to try anything new.
-The fear says I won’t be able to survive without what I know; i.e. my attachments.
+I naturally become attached to people, places, things, ideas, beliefs, experiences, and feelings, regardless of where I live or what I’m doing.
+I become so attached that I can’t imagine life without them, then my fear wins, fettering me in my own mental prison—immobilized to do anything different or try anything new.
+The fear says I won’t survive without what I know, i.e., my attachments.

-When I moved to Wyoming, I made a conscious effort to engage and look for places and moments, people and experiences that emulated comfort and connection for me, not to find more attachments and create more suffering, but to practice being flexible in my life.
+When I moved to Wyoming, I made a conscious effort to engage and look for places, moments, people, and experiences that emulated comfort and connection for me, not to find more attachments and create more suffering, but to practice being flexible in my life.

 The ultimate truth is, all things pass.
-All things end at some point or morphe into something else.
-Time moves and so do our lives and the people, places, things, beliefs, ideas, experiences, and feelings change, alter and evolve.
+All things end at some point or morph into something else.
+Time moves, and so do our lives, and the people, places, things, beliefs, ideas, experiences, and feelings change, alter and evolve.

-While I drove toward Butte today, I was excited to look for the “new”, the places I hadn’t noticed on my previous visits, and to know, ultimately, I would find what I needed: a place to sit and write, while drinking hot tea.
+While I drove toward Butte today, I was excited to look for the “new,” the places I hadn’t noticed on my previous visits, and to know, ultimately, I’d find what I needed: a place to sit and write while drinking hot tea.
 There was little else that was required.
-Of course, yesterday’s expedition was easy-peasy, as my boys would say, because I wasn’t moving there – I could leave when I wanted, if I wasn’t satisfied, and go back to what I knew.
+Of course, yesterday’s expedition was easy-peasy, as my boys would say because I wasn’t moving there—I could leave when I wanted, if I wasn’t satisfied, and go back to what I knew.

-My husband and I talk of moving a few years from now to another place, somewhere quieter, probably closer to a smaller town, as long as there’s a library and good coffee and tea.
-There are moments when fear pricks my heart, because I like our home and where we live, and what’s funny is the first thing I look at is our living room floor, which sounds silly, but it’s true.
+My husband and I talk of moving a few years from now to another place, somewhere quieter, probably closer to a smaller town, as long as there’s a library, good coffee, and tea.
+There are moments when fear pricks my heart because I like our home and where we live, and what’s funny is the first thing I look at is our living room floor, which sounds silly, but it’s true.
 We scored a pallet of reclaimed burnt pine siding a few years ago and decided to lay it as flooring in our home.
 It’s beautiful.
 Comforting.

 Again, an attachment.

-Which reminds me of an old house I lived in, in the University area that had rustic hardwood that was so aged and worn I could almost feel the lives of those who had lived there before.
+This reminds me of an old house I lived in, in the University area that had rustic hardwood so aged and worn I could almost feel the lives of those who’d lived there before.
 I loved that flooring too.
 The story it told me, whether true or not, was one that’s still with me, even though I don’t live there anymore.
 Just as my attachments of the here and now will always be with me wherever I go.
-I like the idea of collecting “more” to store in the caches of my mind, to bring forth on a cool summer evening to enrich my heart with its power of “home”.
+I like the idea of collecting “more” to store in the caches of my mind, to bring forth on a cool summer evening to enrich my heart with its power of “home.”